ibaroumas/create_random_text_files/README.md

 -num_of_dirs: The total amount of directories needed.

--levels: The amount of levels the directories will be distributed.
+-lev: The amount of levels the directories will be distributed.

 **Use:**